gmallios/SoundcoreManager/Readme.md

 Note: Untested devices have similar implementation as a known working model.

 ## Roadmap
-- Move to an event-based system which uses a seperate thread to poll the device.
+- Move device polling from Frontend to a background thread (Tauri-Event Based?)
-- Add App Settings
-- Persistent device profiles
-- Light UI?
-- Cleanup frontend state

 ## License